KislakCenter/digital-beehive/_alpha3/alpha_0469.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0489/773,3745,600,180/250,/0/default.jpg
 label: Incivility
 location: "<a href='/digital-beehive/toc/toc2_012/'>Full Page</a>"
-issue: The solitary "add" at the end of this entry may mark a cross-reference that Pastorius mistakenly did not complete.
+issue: The solitary "add" at the end of this entry may mark a cross reference that Pastorius mistakenly did not complete.
 also_in_entry:
 order: '022'